FortiGuard Labs Threat Research Report

 If you are looking for previous released decryptors, you can find them on the NoMoreRansom website (https://www.nomoreransom.org/en/decryption-tools.html), which is a joint initiative from law enforcement agencies and security companies to combat ransomware.

-When this new ransomware variant is installed on a victim’s computer, it executes and decrypts data as necessary from the .data resource section.
+When the new Dharma ransomware variant is installed on a victim’s computer, it executes and decrypts data as necessary from the .data resource section.
 Initially, the entire .data section is encrypted using the RC4 algorithm and a 128byte key stored at the beginning of the data block.
 The malware then uses the key to decrypt the strings, step by step.
 Firstly, API names and addresses are decrypted and stored into the stack, which are then loaded.
-In addition, the malware decrypts commands used to delete shadow copies, file extension list, attacker email addresses, the encrypted file extension, the ransom note, and other various strings that are also encrypted.
+In addition, the malware decrypts commands used to delete shadow copies, file extension lists, attacker email addresses, the encrypted file extension, the ransom note, and other various strings that are also encrypted.

-Then, the ransomware configures itself to automatically start up when the user logs in to Windows.
+Then, the Dharma ransomware configures itself to automatically start up when the user logs in to Windows.
 This allows it to encrypt new files that are created since it was last executed.

 The malware then invokes cmd.exe to delete Volume Shadow Copies, using the command: